Ofaly/network-service-connector/README.md

 ITestService testService = clientRegistrar.create(ITestService.class, "service-name", new NettyIoRmiConnectorClient(), "sometoken");
 ```
 `service-name` must be the same like in service registrar otherwise client is not gonna find service.
+In case of service endpoint has changed host address all clients will be notified about that and will be configured automatically.